offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 ```{note}
 This seems like such a niche thing that I don't think it's worth fleshing it out.
 ```

-TODO: START FROM CHAPTER 13 CONTAINERS

-TODO: START FROM CHAPTER 13 CONTAINERS

-TODO: START FROM CHAPTER 13 CONTAINERS

-TODO: START FROM CHAPTER 13 CONTAINERS

-TODO: START FROM CHAPTER 13 CONTAINERS

-TODO: START FROM CHAPTER 13 CONTAINERS

-TODO: START FROM CHAPTER 13 CONTAINERS

 # Terminology